jeffschwartz/preamble/preamble.3.0-rc1.md

 ```

 #### **calls.all** *calls.all()*
-Returns an array of all the _ACall_ objects associated with the _spy_.
+Returns an array of all the _ACall_ objects (see ACall API below for details) associated with the _spy_.

 ```javascript
 describe('Calling calls.all()', function(){